scgmlz/hugo-theme-scgdoc/exampleSite/content/documentation/playground/alert-panels.md

 +++
-title = "Allerts, notices and panels" weight = 60
+title = "Allerts, notices and cards" weight = 60
 +++

-### Allerts, notices and panels
+### Allerts, notices and cards

 This tutorial demonstrates, how to insert various alerts, colored boxes etc to highlight information on a page.